Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-ReentrantReadWrite.md

 ## **What is `ReentrantReadWriteLock`?**

 The `ReentrantReadWriteLock` is a specialized lock from Java’s `java.util.concurrent.locks` package, designed to improve performance in concurrent systems by separating read and write operations.
-It provides more efficient locking behavior when the majority of operations are **read-only**, allowing **multiple readers** to access the shared resource simultaneously but **blocking writers** until all reading operations are complete.
+It provides more efficient locking behavior when the majority of operations are read-only, allowing multiple readers to access the shared resource simultaneously but blocking writers until all reading operations are complete.

-A **`ReentrantReadWriteLock`** maintains two types of locks:
+A `ReentrantReadWriteLock` maintains two types of locks:

 - **Read Lock**: Multiple threads can acquire the **read lock** simultaneously if no thread holds the **write lock**.
 - **Write Lock**: Allows only **one thread** to acquire the lock.
 All readers and other writers are blocked until the write operation completes.